ansible/ansible-dev-tools/docs/journeys/personas.md

 - **Attitude:** Wants to see and diagnose issues as quickly as possible.
 Needs alerts when malfunctions occur, a flashing red light on the dashboard.
 - **Knowledge:** Deep understanding of Linux and open-source technologies.
 Proficient with monitoring and logging tools.

-# Developer
+# Ansible content developer

-I write automation content that users of a partner or vendor platform can consume.
+I write automation content that users of a partner or vendor platform can consume, with a focus on Ansible plugins and modules in Python or other programming languages.
+I might work with the community to maintain one or more collections as part of the Ansible package.
+In some cases, I create and distribute collections through other channels or mechanisms.
+In my role I might also be interested in community tooling such as Antsibull or other projects in the ecosystem.

 - **Needs:** Understand programmatic options and their expected behaviour.
+Guidance on lifecycles and maintenance best practices.
 - **Attitude:** Technically curious and prefers verbosity.
+Often busy with another more primary role.
 - **Knowledge:** Expert level programming ability.